Itchy & Scratchy Land

 "Itchy & Scratchy Land" is the fourth episode of the sixth season of the American animated television series The Simpsons.
-It first aired on Fox in the United States on October 2, 1994.
+It first aired on Fox in the United States on October 2, 1994 and first aired in the UK on Sky One on October 16 1994.
 Wanting a perfect family vacation, the Simpson family visits Itchy & Scratchy Land, where the animatronics turn against the guests.

 The episode was written by John Swartzwelder and directed by Wes Archer.

 Plot

 Bart and Lisa want to visit Itchy & Scratchy Land, an amusement park, but Marge has already planned a family vacation to a bird sanctuary.
 Bart and Lisa persuade their parents to visit the theme park by revealing it has areas for adults, including bars, bowling alleys and a rehab center.

 Marge dislikes Itchy & Scratchy Land's violent themes and attractions, but the family's trip goes well until Homer and Bart start assaulting the park's mascot performers, with Bart launching a stink bomb into one's Itchy suit, and Homer kicking another in the rear.
 Both are arrested by park security and locked in a detention cell.
 Marge lectures Bart and Homer after they are released from custody.

 Despite a park employee assuring the Simpsons the Itchy and Scratchy robots are programmed to only attack each other, they go rogue and start attacking humans.
 A worker refuses to allow the Simpsons to evacuate aboard a helicopter because of Bart and Homer's misdeeds.
 The power supply is cut, plunging the park into darkness.

 A horde of Itchy and Scratchy robots advances on the Simpsons.
 While frantically throwing things to repel them, Homer discovers a camera flash short-circuits the robots' systems and immobilizes them.
 The Simpsons grab dozens of cameras from a gift shop and defeat the entire Itchy & Scratchy army.
 Employees thank the Simpsons for saving the park.
 Despite their ordeal, they agree this was their best vacation ever, but Marge insists that none of them ever mention it again.